oracle/weblogic-monitoring-exporter/README.md

         key: servletName
         values: invocationTotalCount
 ```
 Note that there are two parts to the configuration.
-The optional top portion defines general processing rules:
+The optional top portion defines general processing rules.

 | Name | Description |
 | --- | --- |